CivicActions/ssp-toolkit/docs/controls/MP.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.
+The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for media protection controls as the system is entirely within the AWS Cloud boundary.